dianeyang/blackjack/README.txt

 - Players have the option to hit, stand, surrender, double down, or split on the first move.
 They can do any of these except the last 2 on subsequent moves.

+- Players can split a maximum of 3 times (leaving them with at most 4 hands).

 - The table is limited to 10 people.
 This decision was made because in real life, the dealer only has a certain number of cards and can therefore only support a game with a certain maximum number of people.

 - The dealer hits on a soft 17.